knocklabs/docs/pages/getting-started/how-knock-works.md

 ## Configuring Knock

-Setting up Knock is a simple task.
-It shouldn't take your engineering team more than a few hours to integrate into your product and we're happy to help with the integration.
+Knock is easy to set up.
+It shouldn't take your engineering team more than a few hours to integrate into your product, and we're happy to help with the integration however we can.
+Here's how it works:

-1. Configuring the channels you wish to send notifications on and configuring your delivery providers
+1. Connect your channels.
+Connect any channels (e.g. email) through which you plan to send notifications and enter the config details of your existing delivery providers (e.g. Sendgrid.)
-2. Connecting your end user data into Knock so we know how to send users messages
-3. Configuring notification flows and designing notifications using the Knock dashboard
+2. Start ending user data into Knock.
+You'll use identify calls to send user data into Knock.
+We use this data to know how to reach a user on a given channel.
+3. Build your first notification in Knock.
+You'll design the orchestration flow as well as the per-channel notification designs themselves.
+When finished, we'll give you the payload format to send from your backend.
-4. Triggering your notification flows from within your backend
+4. Trigger your Knock notification from your backend.
+You'll call our Notify endpoint with the payload provided in step 3.
-5. Building or integrating an in-app notification feed (optional)

 ## Cross-channel orchestration logic